 Further, we incurred \$3.5 million of new debt issuance costs that can be capitalized related to the New Credit Facilities, of which \$1.7 million were allocated to the New Term Loan and the \$1.8 million was allocated to the New Revolving Credit facility.
-The New Term Loan new debt issuance costs of \$1.7 million and remaining unamortized Existing Term Loan debt issuance costs of \$0.1 million, for an aggregate total of \$1.8 million of debt issuance costs related to the New Term Loan were capitalized and are being amortized over the seven years life of the New Term Loan.
-The New Revolving Credit Facility new debt issuance costs of \$1.8 million and remaining unamortized Existing Revolving Credit Facility debt issuance costs of \$0.2 million, for an aggregate total of \$2.0 million of debt issuance costs related to the New Revolving Credit Facility were capitalized and are being amortized over the five years life of the New Revolving Credit Facility.
+The New Term Loan new debt issuance costs of \$1.7 million and remaining unamortized Existing Term Loan debt issuance costs of \$0.1 million, for an aggregate total of \$1.8 million of debt issuance costs related to the New Term Loan.
+The New Revolving Credit Facility new debt issuance costs of \$1.8 million and remaining unamortized Existing Revolving Credit Facility debt issuance costs of \$0.2 million, for an aggregate total of \$1.8 million, for an aggregate total of \$2.0 million of debt issuance costs related to the New Revolving Credit Facility were capitalized and are being amortized to the New Revolving Credit Facility were capitalized and are being amortized to the New Revolving Credit Facility were capitalized and are being amortized to the New Revolving Credit Facility were capitalized and are being amortized over the five years life of the New Revolving Credit Facility.